-On February 26th, the Company announced that it had received a letter from Doug Caul, Associate Deputy Minister, BC Environmental Assessment Office in which he provided PBM an opportunity to provide comments on the Mount Polley Investigation and Report in relation to the Morrison project by March 20, 2015.
-He asked that PBM focus their comments on the potential implications of the recommendations of the Report to Morrison and effects relating to its proposed tailings management facility.
-Mr. Caul advised PBM that he had committed to providing that same opportunity to the Lake Babine Nation, the Gitxsan Treaty Society and the Gitanyow Hereditary Chiefs.
+On February 26th, PBM received a letter from Doug Caul, Associate Deputy Minister, BCEAO providing PBM an opportunity to comment on the Mount Polley Investigation and Report in relation to the Morrison project, focusing on the potential implications of the recommendations of the Report to Morrison and effects relating to its proposed tailings management facility.
+Mr. Caul committed to providing that same opportunity to the Lake Babine Nation, the Gitxsan Treaty Society and the Gitanyow Hereditary Chiefs.
 He also stated "any materials provided by them will be forwarded to you, with a short opportunity to respond.
 The same opportunity to respond to your submissions will be provided to Lake Babine Nation, the Gitxsan Treaty Society and the Gitanyow Hereditary Chiefs."

-On March 23rd, the Company announced that it had submitted a report in response to the Independent Technical Review Board Panel Report Recommendations in regards to the TSF Failure at the Mount Polley Mine.
+On March 23rd, PBM submitted a report in response to the Recommendations in regards to the TSF Failure at the Mount Polley Mine.
 The report, prepared by KCB, continues to support their opinion that the Morrison project has been designed using Best Available Practices and can be safely constructed, operated, and closed to protect the environment.
 It also states that the design of the Tailings Storage Facility uses Best Available Technologies that are appropriate for the site conditions.
 On April 17th, the responses from the Lake Babine Nation, the Gitxsan Treaty Society and the Gitanyow Hereditary Chiefs to the March 2015 report from KCB were posted on the BC Government's e-PIC site.